 Do You Know Your Job?
 The Dangers of "That's Good Enough"

-Sounds like a simple question.
-What I'm really asking is- "How long has it been since you proved you know your job?"
+Sounds like a simple question, but what I'm really asking is how long has it been since your last rep where you proved to your team and yourself you could be counted on to get it right?
 Has it been a few days, weeks, or months since you last pulled that handline?
-When's the last time you performed SCBA familiarization, or Mayday drills?
-The fire service is fortunate that its passionate members have embraced technology.
-On mediums like Facebook, we can see guys from all over the world offering tips and tricks, having discussions about leadership and the fire service, and letting us know about all the great training conferences happening.
+When's the last time you performed SCBA familiarization or conducted a Mayday drill?
+The fire service is fortunate that some of its most passionate members have embraced technology.
+On mediums like Facebook, we can see people from all over the world offering tips and tricks, having discussions about leadership and the fire service, and letting us know about all the great training conferences happening.

 These folks are choosing to help move the fire service forward.
-Look at any fireground, and you'll find these same guys getting stuff done, while everyone else waits to be told what to do.
+Look at any fireground, and you'll find these same folks getting stuff done, while everyone else waits to be told what to do.
 It's not uncommon to find these folks "ate" up with this job, sometimes training for hours a day.
-The fire service wears many hats, and with an "all hazards" approach combined with a do-more-with-less budget, it's easy to get distracted from our original mission.
+The fire service wears many hats, and with an "all-hazards" approach combined with a do-more-with-less budget, it's easy to get distracted from our original mission.
+There's no shortage of information available to help us know our jobs really well.
+But why is it then that so many people settle for good enough?

 Does your team know themselves?